New Pokémon Snap is a faithful successor to the N64 game – for better or worse

 Sure, there’s something to be said for nostalgia, but New Pokémon Snap seems like a safe successor to a game that was released when the world was a different place.

-After being stuck inside for so many months and having so much of the real world be off-limits, I think I’d rather go outside and take pictures of the real world than snap a precession of Pokémon.
+After being stuck inside for so many months and having so much of the real world be off-limits, I think I’d rather go outside to take some actual pictures than snap a procession of Pokémon.

 - Best Switch games: play these anytime, anywhere